Base Layers Buying Guide

 Different kinds of materials work in various ways to regulate your temperature, wick away moisture and protect you from the elements.
 The most common is Merino wool.
 Other materials include synthetic polyester and silk.

-Merino wool relies on moisture absorbing rather than wicking.
-For example, a wool base layer can hold up to 35 percent of its weight in water without becoming wet to the touch.
-Disadvantages of Merino wool include drying slower than synthetics, possible shrinking and being more expensive.
+Merino wool relies on moisture-absorbing rather than wicking.
+For example, a wool base layer can hold up to 35% of its weight in water without becoming wet to the touch.
+Disadvantages of Merino wool include drying slower than synthetics, possible garment shrinking, and being more expensive.

 Made of polyester, nylon or polyester blends, synthetic material is an ideal base layer because of its superior wicking abilities.
 Its fibers are transparent and better at wicking moisture away from your skin as opposed to absorbing it like wool.
 Synthetics disperse sweat or water onto the outer surface where it can evaporate.
 Synthetics also dry faster than cotton which reduces the risk of swings in body temperature.